Water stories from around the world

 But your support can make an amazing difference to families and communities, and help to end water poverty.

-This World Water Day, we share water stories from across the Caritas Church network and show the difference that access to water has made to the lives of our sisters and brothers.
+Here are just a few water stories from across the Caritas Church network that show the difference that access to water has made to the lives of our sisters and brothers.

 Beauty tells us of the joy she felt when a water pump was installed in her community.